rweng18/ted_talks/README.md

 ## Project Overview

 * Final presentation hosted on Google Slides [here](https://docs.google.com/presentation/d/1-l7kfdeJ5Y_BKlocZLmCj8We8QADfvC04qNAR0BIL4k/edit?usp=sharing).
 * Final deliverable is an interactive app deployed on Heroku, created using Streamlit here [(https://tedrecommender.herokuapp.com/)](https://tedrecommender.herokuapp.com/).
+The app allows you to explore the data, exploratory data analysis, algorithms, and use the recommender.
-You can also run locally using `streamlit run interface.py`.
+      * You can also run locally using `streamlit run interface.py`.

 ### Part I: Topic Modeling and Natural Language Processing
 TED talks are currently categorized under hundreds of topics.
 In fact, on the TED website itself, a wide range of topics are listed [here](https://www.ted.com/topics), from niche topics like "biomimicry" to general ideas like "big problems."
 This project began by using natural language processing and unsupervised learning to create a smaller set of topics with which to categorize Ted Talks.